Cohomology and Hodge Theory on Symplectic Manifolds: I: Introduction

 Appealingly, the cohomology $H^*_{d+\dl}(M)$ has a number of interesting properties.
-As we will show, it commutes with the Lefschetz's decomposition of forms and hence the Lefschetz property with respect to $H^*_{d+\dl}(M)$, instead of the de Rham cohomology $H_d^*(M)$, holds true on all symplectic manifolds.
+As we will show, it commutes with the Lefschetz's decomposition of forms, and hence the Lefschetz property with respect to $H^*_{d+\dl}(M)$, instead of the de Rham cohomology $H_d^*(M)$, holds true on all symplectic manifolds.
 It turns out that if the symplectic manifold satisfies the strong Lefschetz property with respect to $H^k_d(M)$, which is equivalent to the presence of the $d\dl$-lemma \cite{Merkulov, Guillemin}, then $H^k_{d+\dl}(M)$ becomes isomorphic to de Rham $H_d^k(M)$.
 Essentially, $H^*_{d+\dl}(M)$ contains the additional data of the symplectic form $\om$ (within the $\dl$ operator).
-It is therefore a more refined cohomology then de Rham on a symplectic manifold, and also one that is always Lefschetz decomposable.
+It is therefore a more refined cohomology then de Rham on a symplectic manifold, with possible dependence only on $\om$ and always Lefschetz decomposable.

-From $H^*_{d+\dl}(M)$, we are led to consider other new finite dimensional cohomologies.
+From $H^*_{d+\dl}(M)$, we are led to consider other new finite-dimensional cohomologies.
 For the de Rham cohomology, there is a natural pairing between the cohomologies $H_d^k(M)$ and $H_d^{2n-k}(M)$ via the wedge product.
 For $H^*_{d+\dl}(M)$, there is also a natural pairing via the wedge product.
-However, the pairing is not with itself but with the cohomology \bes H^k_{d\dl}(M) = \frac{\ker d\dl \cap \CA^k(M)}{({\rm im} \ d + {\rm im} \ \dl) \cap \CA^k(M)} \ees We will show that $H^{k}_{d+\dl}(M)$ and $H^{2n-k}_{d\dl}(M)$ forms a well-defined pairing that is non-degenerate.
+However, the pairing is not with itself but with the cohomology \bes H^k_{d\dl}(M) = \frac{\ker d\dl \cap \CA^k(M)}{({\rm im} \ d + {\rm im} \ \dl) \cap \CA^k(M)}~. \ees We will show that $H^{k}_{d+\dl}(M)$ and $H^{2n-k}_{d\dl}(M)$ forms a well-defined pairing that is non-degenerate.
 As may be expected, we will also find that $H^*_{d\dl}(M)$ exhibits many of the same properties found in its paired cohomology $H^{*}_{d\dl}(M)$, including being Lefschetz decomposable.
 These two cohomologies are indeed isomorphic to one another.